Last updated: January 2023

 Total square feet: 456

-The Hughes Fieldhouse stands as the single largest public-private partnership in Northwest's history and one of the largest such projects in the region ever.
+hughes-fieldhouseThe Hughes Fieldhouse stands as the single largest public-private partnership in Northwest's history and one of the largest such projects in the region ever.
 The $21 million facility, which features a 90-yard practice turf field and 300-meter indoor competition track, serves a multitude of social, recreational and economic needs for the University and region.

 Total square feet: 137,250

-Year completed: 2018
+Year opened: 2018

-Bearcat Arena is home to the men's and women's basketball programs and Bearcat volleyball program.
-It has a seating capacity of 2,500 spectators.
+Bearcat Arena is home to the men's and women's basketball programs and Bearcat volleyball program, and it has a seating capacity of 2,500 spectators.
 The facility stages University commencement ceremonies and professional concerts, among other activities, in addition to providing practice facilities for Bearcat athletics teams.
-The facility's lower level includes the Harr Athletic Success Center and the David and Susan Colt Athletic Training Room.

-The Student Recreation Center was added in 1993-1994.
-It includes three basketball courts, five racquetball/handball courts and a suspended track.
+The Student Recreation Center was added in 1993-1994; it includes three basketball courts, five racquetball/handball courts and a suspended track.

 Total square feet: 137,994

-The tennis center, which includes the Frank W. Grube Tennis Courts, was rededicated in honor of Northwest tennis coach Mark Rosewell in 2019 as part of an expansion of the facility.
-The tennis courts were completed in 1981 and named after Grube, a long-time Department of English chair and first varsity tennis coach at the University.
+GrubeCourts.jpgThe tennis center is home to the Bearcat men's and women's tennis programs.
+Previously known only as the Frank W. Grube Tennis Courts, the facility was rededicated in honor of Northwest tennis coach Mark Rosewell in 2019 as part of an expansion of the facility that included the addition of lighting and increased the number of courts from four to six.
+The tennis courts are named after Grube, a long-time Department of English chair and first varsity tennis coach at the University.

 Total square feet: 260

-The Anita Aldrich Human Performance Lab inside the Foster Fitness Center is named for Dr. Anita Aldrich, a 1936 Northwest graduate who dedicated herself to health, physical education and recreation education.
+The Anita Aldrich Human Performance Lab inside the facility is named for Dr. Anita Aldrich, a 1936 Northwest graduate who dedicated herself to health, physical education and recreation education.
 During a career spanning 47 years, she served as a teacher and administrator of physical education programs in King City, St. Joseph and Kansas City in Missouri, and at Indiana University.
 She was appointed in 1961 as an advisor to President John F. Kennedy's Fitness Council and served as president during 1962-1963 of the American Alliance for Health, Physical Education and Recreation to which she was later named an honor fellow.

 Total square feet: 19,490